RhDm/dogsled/docs/source/api.rst

                 'max_s_ref': array([0.498, 0.927])}

-All of the parameters may be re-defined by the user prior :class:`NormaliseSlides` initialisation:
+This dictionary is internally processed and forwarded to the :class:`Defaults` which holds all parameters and can be used for parameter re-definition by the user prior :class:`NormaliseSlides` initialisation (using :py:attr:`DEFAULTS` instance of :class:`Defaults`).
+If you wish to obtain hemotoxylin and eosin stains in addition to the default normalised slide, it can be done via :class:`StainTypes` class:

 .. code-block:: python

     from dogsled.normaliser import NormaliseSlides
-    from dogsled.defaults import DEFAULTS
+    from dogsled.defaults import DEFAULTS, StainTypes

-    DEFAULTS['output_type'] = ['norm', 'he', 'eo']
+    # if you want norm stain + he and eo
+    DEFAULTS.output_type = [StainTypes.norm, StainTypes.he, StainTypes.eo]
-    DEFAULTS['vips_stitcher'] = True
+    DEFAULTS.vips_stitcher = True
+    DEFAULTS.vips_tiff_compression = 'deflate'

     normaliser = NormaliseSlides(source_path = '/Users/uname/slides/',
                                  qpproj_path = '/Users/uname/QuPath_projects/project.qpproj',